-Any student withdrawn from the University for medical and/or emotional or psychological or physical reasons may return upon written application for readmission sent to the Office of Student Conduct and Judicial Affairs or his/her designee.
-If the sanctions and conditions imposed for the inappropriate behavior have been satisfied and a psychiatrist or licensed mental health professional recommends in writing that the risk of threat to self, others, or personal or private property by the student is sufficiently diminished or non-existent to the extent that the student's presence in the University environment is no longer dangerous to anyone, the student must then appear before the Office of the Vice President for Student Life and Engagment in an informal manner as a prior condition to readmission.
+Any student withdrawn from the University for medical and/or emotional or psychological or physical reasons may return upon written application for readmission sent to the Vice President of Student Services/Dean of Students or his/her designee.
+If the sanctions and conditions imposed for the inappropriate behavior have been satisfied and a psychiatrist or licensed mental health professional recommends in writing that the risk of threat to self, others, or personal or private property by the student is sufficiently diminished or non-existent to the extent that the student's presence in the University environment is no longer dangerous to anyone, the student must then appear before the Office of the Vice President for Student Services in an informal manner as a prior condition to readmission.
 The same individuals present at the informal hearing used to withdraw the student may also be present at the readmission hearing.
 A student may be readmitted with the understanding that any reoccurrence of similar behavior may reactivate the withdrawal process.